centreon/centreon-archived/doc/fr/release_notes/centreon-2.4.rst

 A better :ref:`autologin <autologin>` mechanism has been introduced in this version.
-Now using randomly generated keys, it allows you to access specific pages without beeing prompted for a username and a password.
+Now using randomly generated keys, it allows you to access specific pages without being prompted for a username and a password.

 Database indexes verification tool